 Protect the plant from pests.
 Mostly it causes other problems like diseases.
 In the apartment we prophylactically apply yellow stickers to the flower pot.
 If aphids and spider mites are suspected, we will gladly use neem oil.

 In the field, nature regulates itself.
 A healthy plant rarely dies of a few pests that are inevitable.
 In the nature garden, insects that are harmful to plants are kept in check by beneficial insects.

 The area around Espelette is rural.
-Therefore we assume that mainly organic fertiliser from livestock farming is used.
+Therefore we assume that mainly organic fertilizer from livestock farming is used.
 For us, guano is a good alternative to fertilization.

 Tomato fertilizer is usually the easiest way to fertilize your chilies.
-Paprika and chilli fertilizers are usually only available from specialized chilli shops.
+Paprika and chili fertilizers are usually only available from specialized chili shops.
 Since this is exactly adjusted to the needs of Capsicum plants, its purchase is worthwhile.

 We ourselves use guano fertilizer for this variety in the open field.
 On the balcony or in the house a long-term fertilizer for vegetables.

-The chillies to be harvested are hand-picked.
-When the Espelette chillies change to a beautiful red after about 70 days after flowering, they are left to ripen for another 15 days.
-Then it is time to separate the chillies from the plant.
+The chilies to be harvested are hand-picked.
+When the Espelette chilies change to a beautiful red after about 70 days after flowering, they are left to ripen for another 15 days.
+Then it is time to separate the chilies from the plant.
 Use a sharp knife to cut the style so that more of it sticks to the pod.
-This makes it easier to thread the chillies for drying.
+This makes it easier to thread the chilies for drying.